realA10001986/Dash-Gauges/hardware/README.md

 >For experts: The same procedure could be done on the Control Board directly:
 >- In the Config Portal, set the ["full" percentage](https://github.com/realA10001986/Dash-Gauges#-primary-full-percentage) of the gauge to 100, and
->- select "Generic Analog (0-5V)" as Gauge Type.
+>- select "Generic Analog 0-5V" as Gauge Type.
 >- Connect the gauge to the Control Board, power-up and
 >- try to find the correct value by putting resistors (or wire bridges) loosely at the resistor positions on the Control Board.
 >
 >For meters with a very low rating (uA, mV), the procedure could be done using 2.048V instead of 5V.
-In the Config Portal, select "Generic Analog (0-2.048V)" as Gauge Type, and do as described above.
+In the Config Portal, select "Generic Analog 0-2.048V" as Gauge Type, and do as described above.

 ### Adjustment on CircuitSetup Control Boards

 CircuitSetup-produced boards have pre-installed trimpots (trimmer potentiometers).
 In order to adjust those for your very gauges, proceed as follows, for each meter:

 - Remove all built-in resistors, caps etc from the meter.
 The meter's input terminals must be directly connected to the meter's coil.
-- Check that the trimpot of the meter (purple_3, purple_1, purple_5) is at its maximum resistance.
+- Check that the trimpot for the meter [purple_3, purple_1, purple_5] is at its maximum resistance.
 - Connect the meter to the Control Board.
 - Power up; after the startup-sequence, hold the "Time Travel" button for 5 seconds.
 - Navigate your browser to the Config Portal.